realPy/dothat-module/readme.md

 This 3 components not use the same protocol.
 The sn3218 and cap1166 use I2C and the st7036 use SPI.
 The st7036 is also controlled by a GPIO PIN to selected a dedicated register.

 ##Requirements:
 You need the source of your kernel and the spidev need to be disable.
 The spidev is not compile in module with all kernel provide by Hexxeh with rpi-update.
 Thanks to the Kernel-tree we are not need to recompiled the kernel.
-Just copy the nospidev.dtb in your /boot/overlays and add this line in /boot/config.txt:
+Just copy the nospidev.dtbo in your /boot/overlays and add this line in /boot/config.txt:

 	dtoverlay=nospidev